 There have been no significant mainstream technical developments in this area since the introduction and standardization of TUK in the 1960s.
 International standards that guide the design of transformers throughout industry have subsequently been written to accommodate a 95°C or 110°C hot spot, with 55°C or 65°C average winding rise (AWR), for cellulose and TUK, respectively, to define transformer unit life expectancy (defined as 20.55 years by the IEEE loading guide).

 But, now, this constraint has been lifted.
 And, the industry has standardised new higher temperature capabilities (to accommodate a 15°C or 20°C increase in hot spot) enabling you to get more out of your transformer – whether that’s additional load capability, extended asset life, or reduced transformer footprint.

 Many OEMs and utilities around the globe are using natural ester fluid and taking advantaging of its (internationally standardised) high temperature capability to:

 - Save on initial costs without sacrificing reliability

 - Redesign transformers with a smaller footprint yet maintain load capacity and reliability

 - Use same size transformers yet increase load capacity by up to 20% with the same life expectancy

 High Temperature Insulation Advantage

-As validated by international standard accelerated testing methods, an insulating system with Envirotemp FR3 fluid can operate up to 20°C warmer (than mineral oil equivalent) while maintaining the same life or extended life expectation.
+As validated by international standard accelerated testing methods, an insulating system with natural ester oil can operate up to 20°C warmer (than mineral oil equivalent) while maintaining the same life or extended life expectation.

 Or, utilities can increase their overload capacity by up to 20%.
 In many cases, utilities choose to do both – design their transformers to run at 120°C to gain overload capacity and still extend their asset life.